maax6/404-not-found-master/README.md

 - Next project i'll use styled component.
 - I have to notive that Vercel deployment doen't work on real mobile device.
 - Will fix this for next challenge
+- If you know why, please pull request :)

 ### Built With